 After You Pass the SIE

-Passing the Essentials exam alone does not qualify an individual for registration with a FINRA member firm or to engage in securities business.
+Passing the SIE alone does not qualify an individual for registration with a FINRA member firm or to engage in securities business.
 In order to become registered to engage in securities business, an individual must pass the Essentials exam and a qualification exam appropriate for the type of business the individual will engage in.
 The individual must be associated with a member firm to take a qualification exam.

 - Series 6 – Investment Company Representative (IR)